natenka/pyneng-book-en/docs/source/book/04_data_structures/3_numbers.rst

     In [17]: 10.0 == 10
     Out[17]: True

 The int() function allows converting to int type.
-The second argument can specify the number system:
+The second argument can specify number system:

 .. code:: python